Dominic Keating

-Dominic Keating (né Power; born 1 July 1961) is a British television, film and theatre actor best known for his portrayals of Tony in the Channel 4 sitcom Desmond's and Lieutenant Malcolm Reed on Star Trek: Enterprise.
+Dominic Keating (né Power; born 1 July 1961) is a British television, film, and theatre actor best known for his portrayals of Tony in the Channel 4 sitcom Desmond's and Lieutenant Malcolm Reed on Star Trek: Enterprise.

 Early life and education

-Keating was born Dominic Power to parents Patricia (née Keating) and Lawrence Power, in Leicester on 1 July 1961.
-His father was Irish; his maternal grandfather, a brigadier, was awarded an OBE.
-His mother worked as an actress for a number of years.
+Keating was born Dominic Power to parents Patricia (née Keating) and Lawrence Power, in Leicester.
+His father was Irish and his mother worked as an actress for a number of years.
+His maternal grandfather, a brigadier, was awarded an OBE.

 Keating took part in his first stage performance while he was attending prep school at LGS Stoneygate.
 He played the character Cripple in The Ragged School.
 He then attended Uppingham School where he continued pursuing drama under Chris Richardson.
 At Uppingham School Theatre, Keating played Laertes in a production of Hamlet; Rowan Atkinson reviewed the performance.
 Keating was part of the Cadet Force before realising he did not wish to proceed with a military career.

 After graduating from the University College London with first class honours in history, Keating tried various jobs before deciding to become a professional actor.